lk-hang/gitbook/chapter-1/literature.md

 [TOC]

 High cost of shorting and overvalued stocks

-Securities lending and shorting markets are
+Securities lending and shorting markets